-The Physics Department offers majors in Physics and Applied Physics leading to the Bachelor of Science degree, minors in Physics and in Astronomy (in cooperation with Geological Sciences), and a B.A. major (through the College of Liberal Arts).
+The Physics Department offers majors in Physics and Applied Physics leading to the Bachelor of Science degree, minors in Physics and in Astronomy (in cooperation with Geological Sciences), and a B.A. major.
 The Department contributes to a Teaching Physical Science major and minor (through the College of Education and Human Service Professions).
 There is also a certification program for teaching high school physics.

 We also provide key foundational courses to students in science and engineering programs in the Swenson College of Science and Engineering, as well as liberal education courses largely for students outside SCSE.